Commission on Accreditation for Law Enforcement Agencies (CALEA):

 PSCAP requires the RDC to develop a comprehensive, well thought out uniform set of written directives.
 This is one of the most successful methods for reaching administrative and operational goals, while also providing direction to personnel.
 The standards require reports and analyses the Sheriff’s Office needs to make fact-based, informed management decisions.

 Maintaining accreditation is a means for developing or improving upon the RDC’s relationship with the community and the agencies it services.
 It strengthens the agency’s accountability, both within the agency and the community, through a continuum of standards that clearly define authority, performance, and responsibilities.

 In pursuit of professional excellence, the Montgomery County Regional Dispatch Center became PSCAP accredited in 2010.
-Since that time, the agency has maintained accreditation status, undergoing an on-site assessment every three years.
+Since that time, the agency has maintained accreditation status, undergoing an on-site assessment every four years.